BBC CWR

 BBC CWR (Coventry & Warwickshire Radio) is the BBC's local radio station serving Coventry and Warwickshire.

-It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios at Priory Place in Coventry city centre.
+It broadcasts on FM, DAB, digital TV, and via BBC Sounds from studios at Priory Place in Coventry city centre.

-According to RAJAR, the station has a weekly audience of 57,000 listeners and a 3.5% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 67,000 listeners as of May 2025.

 History

 BBC CWR launch

-BBC Local Radio in the early 1990s underwent an expansion programme where counties and other areas without a local radio station were identified and five stations were to launch: BBC Radio Surrey, BBC Radio Berkshire, BBC Radio Suffolk, BBC Wiltshire Sound and BBC Radio Warwickshire.
+In the early 1990s, BBC Local Radio underwent an expansion programme where counties and other areas without a local radio station were identified.
+Five stations were to launch: BBC Radio Surrey, BBC Radio Berkshire, BBC Radio Suffolk, BBC Wiltshire Sound and BBC Radio Warwickshire.